-Psoriasis is a chronic inflammatory skin condition characterised by clearly defined, red and scaly plaques (thickened skin).
-It is classified into several subtypes.
+Psoriasis is a chronic inflammatory skin condition characterised by clearly defined, red and scaly plaques.
+It is classified into several types.

 Who gets psoriasis?

 Psoriasis affects 2–4% of males and females.
-It can start at any age including childhood, with peaks of onset at 15–25 years and 50–60 years.
+It can start at any age including childhood, with onset peaks at 15–25 years and 50–60 years.
 It tends to persist lifelong, fluctuating in extent and severity.
-It is particularly common in Caucasians, but may affect people of any race.
-About one third of patients with psoriasis have family members with psoriasis.
+It is particularly common in Caucasians but may affect people of any ethnicity.
+About one-third of patients with psoriasis have family members with psoriasis.

 What causes psoriasis?

 Psoriasis is multifactorial.
-It is classified as an immune-mediated inflammatory disease (IMID).
+It is classified as an immune-mediated genetic skin disease.